meganz/MEGAchat/Readme.md

 to build webrtc in the corresponding mode.
 Go get a coffee.

 * iOS
-The configure and build steps are automated by a shaell script.
+The configure and build steps are automated by a shell script.
 Run:
 `/path/to/karere/webrtc-build/ios/build.sh`
 from within the trunk webrtc directory.

 ### Verify the build ###